Locale and Keyboard Layouts

 LANG=zh_TW.UTF-8 LANGUAGE=zh_TW:en_AU LC_ADDRESS=en_AU.UTF-8 LC_IDENTIFICATION=en_AU.UTF-8 LC_MEASUREMENT=en_AU.UTF-8 LC_MONETARY=en_AU.UTF-8 LC_MESSAGES=zh_TW.UTF-8 LC_NAME=en_AU.UTF-8 LC_NUMERIC=en_AU.UTF-8 LC_PAPER=en_AU.UTF-8 LC_TELEPHONE=en_AU.UTF-8 LC_TIME=en_AU.UTF-8

-The system locale can be overriden for a user that wants a different locale language by creating (or editing if it already exists) a file named
+The system locale settings can be overridden for a user that wants a different setting variation, by creating (or editing if it already exists) this file

 /etc/vconsole.conf holds information on your keyboard layout and the font displayed in the TTY - the physical console.

-Here is a sample setup for danish keyboard and font.
+Here is a sample setup for danish keyboard and the Terminus font.

 Non-English Keyboard Layouts